couchbase-examples/couchbase-tutorials/tutorial/markdown/aspnet/quickstart-csharp-aspnet-travel-sample/quickstart-csharp-aspnet-travel-sample.md

 Open the `program.cs` file and navigate to the `app.MapGet` method for `airport` collection.

 The function checks if the `inventoryScope` is not null, and if it is, it returns a problem stating "Scope Not Found".
-If the `inventoryScope` is not null, it gets a reference to the collection where documents are stored and retrieves the document from the database using the provided `id`.
+If the `inventoryScope` is not null, it gets a reference to the collection where documents are stored and retrieves the document from the database using `GetAsync` method of the SDK.
 It then checks if a document was returned from the database.
 If a document was returned, it returns the document.
 If a document with the provided `id` does not exist in the database, it returns a `NotFound` result.
 If any other exception occurs during the process, it returns a problem with the exception message.